christopherpickering/christophers.tips/index.md

 # Hi, I'm Christopher Pickering

-I'm a believer in Jesus Christ and an engineer.
+I'm an engineer.
 I love my family, learning, building things, and solving hard problems.

 ## What I do

-I work for [Bimba](www.bimba.com) during the day.
-Most of my time is spent creating solutions and simplifying tasks with python programming and doing data collection, reporting and analysis.
+I work as a data engineer during the day.
+Most of my time is spent creating solutions and simplifying tasks with programming and doing data collection, reporting and analysis.

 When other time is available I chip in at [Dayspring Bibles](www.dayspringbibles.com) doing scripting, typesetting and other fun things.